-Areas of improvement and recommendations by EEC Actions Taken by the Institution For Official Use ONLY There is a persistent need to hire additional staff with specific expertise in Information Systems.
-1. In response to the ongoing need to hire additional staff with specialised expertise in Information Systems, we would like to provide a detailed overview of our current staffing Choose level of compliance: The Institution replied, giving examples, that they comply with the recommendation Concretely, there are core learning objectives that are available in similar programmes in Europe which are currently not sufficiently developed in the programme under evaluation. structure and highlight the qualifications of our existing faculty members.
-We ensure that each specialised course has a dedicated permanent staff member, and the workload distribution strictly adheres to university regulations, ensuring a balanced and effective teaching environment. see Annex 2, Annex 3, Annex 4 Specifically, the EEC recommends considering adding courses around design thinking, and (digital) business model design.
-For example, our current staff includes: Dr. Avgousta Kyriakidou Zacharoudiou, an Associate 4.
-Related to this, the EEC recommends assigning the course of Digital Innovation and Entrepreneurship to an instructor with formal training in the subject matter.
-Professor with over 13 years of experience in higher education in the UK and extensive experience in programme coordination, holds a PhD in Information Systems from the London School of Economics and Political Science (LSE).
+AREAS OF IMPROVEMENT AND RECOMMENDATIONS BY EEC Actions Taken by the Institution 29-07-2024 Actions Taken by the Institution 30-10-2024 EEC's final recommendations and comments on the HEI's response 2.
+3. 4. staff with specific expertise in Information Systems.
+Concretely, there are core learning objectives that are available in similar programmes in Europe which are currently not sufficiently developed in the programme under evaluation.
+Specifically, the EEC recommends considering adding courses around design thinking, and (digital) business model design.
+Related to this, the EEC recommends assigning the course of Digital Innovation and We believe that the modules are moving the programme in a constructive direction.
+However, it is not clear if PLO8 is getting enough contact-hours and we strongly encourage this to be investigated and amended. training in the subject matter. programme coordination, holds a PhD in Information Systems from the London School of Economics and Political Science (LSE).
 She also serves as an Associate Examiner for LSE's external Information Systems programme and is a newly appointed external examiner for the University of Hull's programmes of studies.
 Dr. Kyriakidou Zacharoudiou's depth of knowledge and expertise in information systems are invaluable.
 She is actively involved in teaching the IS courses in our programme, such as IT Project Management and Information Systems Analysis and Design, bringing her practical experience into the classroom.

-Dr. Georgios Deirmentzoglou holds a PhD in Business Administration from the University of Piraeus and has extensive experience in strategic management, business models, entrepreneurship, and sustainable development.
+Dr. Georgios Deirmentzoglou, Lecture, holds a PhD in Business Administration from the University of Piraeus and has extensive experience in strategic management, business models, entrepreneurship, and sustainable development.
 He is the newest addition to our team and is responsible for the newly introduced course in Digital Entrepreneurship and Innovative Business Models, providing students with a strong foundation in strategic and sustainable business practices.

-Dr. Zach Anthis, who holds a PhD in Artificial Intelligence and Data Analytics along with an integrated MSc in Quantitative Methods from University College London (UCL), is an expert in Big Data Analytics and Blockchain.
+Dr. Zach Anthis, Lecturer, holds a PhD in Artificial Intelligence and Data Analytics along with an integrated MSc in Quantitative Methods from University College London (UCL), is an expert in Big Data Analytics and Blockchain.
 His expertise significantly contributes to our curriculum in Al and data-related fields, ensuring that students are well-versed in these cutting-edge technologies, and how they can be applied in real-world scenarios.

-Lefteris Zachariouadkis, Dr. Assistant professor with a PhD from the National Technical University of Ukraine, specializes in cybersecurity, system and network security, cryptography, and authentication/identification methods.
-His research and practical experience cover a wide range of cybersecurity issues from theoretical foundations real-world to applications.
-His role in teaching these subjects ensures that our students receive comprehensive knowledge and practical skills in designing and implementing secure systems, providing them with handson experience and preparing them for careers in cybersecurity.
+Dr. Lefteris Zachariouadkis, an Assistant Professor with a PhD from the National Technical University of Ukraine, specializes in cybersecurity, system and network security, cryptography, and authentication/identification methods.
+His research and practical experience cover a wide range of cybersecurity issues from theoretical foundations to real-world applications.
+His role in teaching these subjects ensures that our students receive comprehensive knowledge and practical skills in designing and implementing secure systems, providing them with hands-on experience and preparing them for careers in cybersecurity.

 Our permanent to part-time staff ratio is 70-30%, reflecting our commitment to maintaining a stable and highly qualified teaching faculty.
 The CVs of all of our full-time academic staff have already been submitted to CYQAA, demonstrating their qualifications and expertise in teaching the specialised courses offered in our programme.
 For further evidence, Annex 4 includes the report from the Information System Ergani, listing the academic staff who teach in our programme, in accordance with the announcement from CYQAA.

-We are confident that our current staffing structure, coupled with the qualifications of our faculty members, ensures the delivery of high-quality education and meets the rigorous standards expected by CYQAA and the Ministry of Education.
+Finally, we are confident that our current staffing structure, coupled with the qualifications of our faculty members, ensures the delivery of high-quality education and meets the rigorous standards expected by CYQAA and the Ministry of Education.